tcharding/kernel/workshop/probe-and-release.rst

 together a few patches that clearly improve the driver.
 This is a good first step in understanding the driver and going on to working on it more extensively.

-Once you have a few patches queued up see ``./patch-series.rst`` if you need to.
+Once you have a few patches queued up see patch-series_ if you need to.

+.. _patch-series: ./patch-series.rst
+.. _email-from-dan: ./email-from-dan